It pays to be a member of Nevada's skilled workforce. Literally.

 If you're 17 or older and have a high school diploma or G.E.D.*, you can apply for earn-while-you-learn job training in fields like HVAC, plumbing, construction labor, electrical work, painting, welding, sheet metal fabrication, and more.
 All of our apprenticeship programs offer fair market wages and a comprehensive benefits package. *Some programs allow you to complete your diploma or G.E.D. while in the apprenticeship program.

 Rotating classes start throughout the year for most programs.
 Why go into debt training for a great career?
-Nevada's building and construction trade unions offer a no-debt alternative to building a reliable, well-paid, rewarding career you can be proud of.
+Nevada's building and construction trade unions offer a no-debt education that gets you started on the path of a reliable, well-paid, rewarding career you can be proud of.

 Hear what our current apprentices are saying